hannyle/Guess_the_number_game/Computer_guess.md

 Your game should look something like this:

 What range is your number in?

 0, 200

 Is your number 100?

 h

 Is your number 150?

 h

 Is your number 175?

 l

 Is your number 163?

 y

 Woah, that was tricky!

 Play again? y/n
-This assignment should be submitted by the next Wednesday June 8th 9 A.M.